chloebellehooton/School_District_Analysis/README.md

 ## Summary:

 Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

+After replacing the reading and math scores with NaNs, the average reading scores and overall pass percentage increased and the average math scores, math pass percentage, and reading pass percentage decreased.
+The scores by school type, size, and spending did not change.